 It is the wait for players like Aaron Ramsey and Jack Wilshere to mature into gamechangers.
 The wait for Wenger to hone the balance of his team and instil a winning mentality he always claimed was there but never really reared its head until this season.
 After eight years, Arsenal should undoubtedly be in the mix for the title.

 It is also worth stressing that this Arsenal squad is no silk purse made from a sow’s ear.
 Vast sums of money have been invested in this team and the ones that went before it.

-Even if you ignore the stunning capture of 42 million pound Mesut Ozil, Arsenal’s squad is the second best paid in the division.
-They are also led by Wenger - the second best paid manager in England (behind Jose Mourinho) on 6.8 million pounds a year.
-There is more to come too as Arsenal linked up with Puma in the most lucrative kit sponsorship deal, at 30 million pounds a season, in their history, though that is straying from the point.
+Even if you ignore the stunning capture of £42 million Mesut Ozil, Arsenal’s squad is among the best paid in the division.
+They are also led by Wenger - the second best paid manager in England (behind Jose Mourinho) on £6.8m a year.
+There is more to come too as Arsenal linked up with Puma in the most lucrative kit sponsorship deal, at £30m a season, in their history, though that is straying from the point.